We are welcoming new patients to all our health centers.

 The New Patient Intake Form is on this page for you to fill out and bring to your first appointment.
 Also, take a moment to read about our Financial Policy, Patient’s Bill of Rights, and Authorization for Release of Health Information.

 Need help with health insurance?
 We have insurance navigators who can help you with that.
 Here is their contact information and when they will take calls to help you.
-After the COVID-19 social distancing period, they will be available for in-person appointments.

 Below are some Frequently Asked Questions that you may find helpful.

 Here are some common questions about Tri-County Family Medicine.